sitepilot/project-wordpress/README.md

 # WordPress Project Boilerplate

-WordPress project boilerplate for developing locally or deploying your WordPress project to the Sitepilot managed hosting platform.
+Project boilerplate for developing WordPress projects locally or deploying them to the Sitepilot managed hosting platform.

 ## Quickstart